Gravitational wave signals in an Unruh-DeWitt detector: Scalar propagator

 \section{Scalar propagator}

 Variation of the action~(\ref{scalar field action}) gives a Klein-Gordon equation satisfied by the scalar field operator $\hat\phi(x)$,

-where $\Box = \frac{1}{\sqrt{-g}}\partial_\mu\sqrt{-g}g^{\mu\nu} \partial_\nu$ is the d'Alembertian operator as it acts on a scalar field, and we have neglected in Eq.~(\ref{Klein-Gordon}) the quartic selfcoupling.
+where $\Box = \frac{1}{\sqrt{-g}}\partial_\mu\sqrt{-g}g^{\mu\nu} \partial_\nu$ is the d'Alembertian operator as it acts on a scalar field, and we have neglected in Eq.~(\ref{Klein-Gordon}) the quartic self-coupling.
 The positive and negative frequency Wightman functions are defined as the following two-point functions,

 where $\left|\Omega\right\rangle$ denotes a state of the scalar field, which for simplicity we choose to be the vacuum state.
 When the field operator in Eq.~(\ref{Klein-Gordon}) is expanded in terms of the momentum space mode functions, one can reduce the problem of obtaining the Wightman functions to performing the momentum integrals in Eqs.~(\ref{positive frequency Wightman function}--\ref{negative frequency Wightman function}) over products of the mode functions.
-These integrals can be performed by a straightforward generalization of the method presented in Appendices~A and~B of Ref.~\cite{vanHaasteren:2022agf} (see also Appendix~A of this work), resulting in,
+These integrals can be performed by a straightforward generalization of the method used in Ref.~\cite{vanHaasteren:2022agf}, whose the main steps outline in Appendix~A. From Eqs.~(\ref{propagator integral D: 5}--\ref{propagator integral D: 7}) it immediately follows,